IpreferV/Verbiage-Java/README.md

 # Verbiage-Java

+In partial fulfillment of the requirements for the course Data Structures and Algorithms.

-An issue tracking system concept using java.
+Issue tracking system concept.